-A backpack is one of life most unequivocally useful items, whether you commute to work, go to school, university or consider yourself a digital nomad who loves to travel.
+A backpack is one of life's most unequivocally useful items, whether you're commuting to work, go to school, university or consider yourself a digital nomad who loves to travel (as difficult as some of those things are to imagine right now).
 Finding a convenient, stylish and reliable way to carry your tech around with you on your back can be a real challenge.

 That's why we've rounded up some of the best backpacks designed to carry your laptop, camera and/or tablet as well as any other devices, stationery, or even clothes that you might want to have with you on a journey.

 Our guide to the best tech-carrying backpacks to buy today

 - Measurements: 46 x 30 x 17cm or 51 x 33 x 20cm

 - Max Laptop size: 15-inch screen/40 x 27 x 4cm

 Peak Design's approach to bags is a little different to everyone else's.
 The company designs bags to be easy to get into, easy to expand and that make it easier to organise all your different devices.
 Whether you carry a camera, Mavic Pro drone or just a laptop, you can choose an Everyday bag to work for you.

 There are several styles of Everyday bag, each fantastic.
 There's the small Sling which hold a 13-inch laptop and a compact systems camera, or the Messenger which can fit virtually anything in it.

 Our choice is the Everyday Backpack, which comes in 20 or 30 litre capacities, and can fit more than you'd expect inside it.
 The so-called FlexFold dividers help to separate your camera or drone, keeping them organised and protected.
 What's more, there are built-in side panel pockets to protect batteries, cards, hard drives and battery packs as well as your usual laptop and tablet/document sleeves.
 The big pockets on the outside are big enough to fit tripods or water bottles into.